If any differences in wording or interpretation should occur between Japanese and English, the Japanese part will take precedence.

 Within the maintenance allowance no division is made between living and research costs.

-- ※ The amount of maintenance allowances differs by destination country.
+- The amount of maintenance allowances differs by destination country/region as indicated in the following table.

 ||Taiwan, China, India, Mauritania, Panama, Tanzania, Mexico, Vietnam, Kenya, etc.